chutsu/ditto/docs/how_do_i_use_ditto.md

     [ditto:searchbar]

 **IMPORTANT NOTE**:
+- **This will only search markdown files in your repo's master branch.**
 - Add `#` infront of `docs`, where `docs` is the folder where `document_1.md` resides
 - Also ___DO NOT___ INCLUDE THE FILE EXTENSION AT THE END!